Methods of Work Essay

 I sharpen freehand on 80 or 100 grit wheels.

-I now prefer the Norton 3X
+I used to use the Norton 3X

-The Oneway balancers sure can make a difference on a grinder,
+wheels, and the Oneway balancers sure can make a difference on a grinder,

 for no matter what brand wheel I have tried, many are out of balance

 even when trued up.
-I
+I now use

 touch and a smooth rotation of the wrist is the ticket.
+A good

 Thickness calipers are made from 3/16” cherry or maple for the